 For more information on what to expect during an Ayahuasca ceremony, read this Blog:

 Ayahuasca Mistake #4: Thinking you are superior to others because you drank Ayahuasca

-If you think you are superior because you have drank Ayahuasca, you might need some more Ayahuasca :).
+If you think you are superior because you have drunk Ayahuasca, you might need some more Ayahuasca.
 Feel free to check out our Ayahuasca Retreat Guacamayo.

 Ayahuasca Mistake #5: Trying all types of medicines